Members join Meetup groups for a variety of reasons

 - Build relationships

-Your Meetup group has a connected, welcoming, and passionate community with common goals, and your Meetup’s homepage tells story.
+Your group has a connected, welcoming, and passionate community with common goals, and your groups homepage tells a story.

-Here are some way to make a Meetup that encourages people to show up:
+Here are some way to make a group that encourages people to show up:

 DO: Have a welcoming and accurate description.